artur-graniszewski/ZEUS-for-PHP/README.md

 In case of acting as as server for static content such as images or binary files, ZEUS Web Server can be up to 50% slower than the Apache counterpart (but still able to handle more than **16000** static file requests per second on a 3.2Ghz _Intel Core i7_ processor).

 > **Please note:**
-> ZEUS Web Service is not a full-featured web server.
+> ZEUS Web Service is not a fully-featured web server.
 In it's current state, it's meant to be used as a development aid or a simple, yet efficient intranet web service without a direct access to a public network.
 >
 > If required, for increased security and performance, this server can be launched behind a forward proxy such as Varnish, NGINX Proxy or Squid.